santiagohermo/santiagohermo.github.io/_pages/home.md

 I am also interested in studying the drivers of skill investment.

 I received my PhD in Economics from [Brown University](https://economics.brown.edu/) in 2024.
+In the 2024-2025 academic year I worked as a researcher at [University of Oslo](https://www.sv.uio.no/econ/english/).
 You can find my CV
 <a href="assets/pdf/cv_santiago_hermo.pdf" target="_blank">here</a>.